-Major capital additions in fiscal year 2022 included improvements to Ranger Hall (\$7.0 Million), Narragansett Bay Campus Pier replacement (\$5.3 million), Fine Arts Building (\$2.1 million), and roof replacement on Heathman Hall (\$1.8 million).
-Also included were land improvements to Upper College Road (\$3.3 million).
+Major capital additions in fiscal year 2023 included improvements to Narragansett Bay Campus Pier replacement (\$9.3 million), Tootell Basketball Facility (\$6.5 million) and Fine Arts Building (\$4.5 million).

 Additional information about the University's capital assets can be found in Note 5 to the financial statements.